 We’re better training at what’s being called sweetspot base.
 Riding just above tempo pace and just below your threshold.
 Short and not too sharp.

 I worked on such a plan last year to much success, my FTP increasing 8% each month until, wham, burnout.
 My fitness peaked quickly but it faded just as fast and I often felt tired.
 This year my FTP increases are at 4% and so far I feel fresh despite the increased workload from the long rides.
 Will this year be more sustainable?
 I’ll let you know come July!
+[See update below, one year on]

 Has the myth of base miles been greatly exaggerated and misinterpreted?
-The coaches calling base miles useless are the very same coaches make a living from prescribing structured training programmes.
+The coaches calling base miles useless are the very same coaches making a living from prescribing structured training programmes.
 Nobody needs a coach for base miles.

 Even the article linked above, “The myth of base training”, whilst having many good points, also says it loud and clear, base miles do have a benefit if you are using them to increase your weekly training load.